 Musicals in development include Sick Moves! (or The Dancing Plague of 1518) – a pop/rock musical comedy reimagining of the mysterious dancing plague, Turing and the Poison Apple – An electro-pop fairytale chronicling the heroic life and villainous death of mathematics genius Alan Turing, Disco Destruction – Inspired by the 1979 Disco Demolition event at Comiskey Park which marked, for many, the end of the Disco Era, and BrandedTM! – a Sci-Fi musical comedy about identity politics in the 21st Century.

-Recent directing credits include Peter and The Starcatcher, Hedwig and the Angry Inch, The 25th Annual Putnam County Spelling Bee, and Disney’s The Little Mermaid.
+Recent directing credits include The Evolution of (Henry) Mann, Hedwig and the Angry Inch, Peter and The Starcatcher, and The 25th Annual Putnam County Spelling Bee.

-Jason is a proud member of the Dramatists Guild, an Associate Member of the Stage Directors and Choreographer Association, and currently serves as the
+Jason is a proud member of the Dramatists Guild and an Associate Member of the Stage Directors and Choreographer Association.